Try something new

 There are no excused absences at ATDP.
 As expectations are high and courses are fast-paced, even one absence makes it difficult to keep pace.
 Therefore, students are expected to attend every class session.

 Due to the lack of formal grading or feedback in Explorations however, attendance is not mandatory.
 Please be advised that Exploration instructors are not obligated to provide recordings or materials to students who miss class time.

 ATDP is also not liable for providing refunds to students who have failed to attend their Exploration classes.
 A student or family must provide notice of withdrawal before the official refund deadline in order to qualify for a refund.

-UC Berkeley will be closed on Monday, July 5, 2021, in observance of Independence Day.
+UC Berkeley will be closed on Monday, June 20, 2022, in observance of Juneteenth and Monday, July 4, 2022, in observance of Independence Day.
 Any course which is normally held on a Monday will have a make-up class session.
 Make-up classes will be determined and announced per class by the course instructor; most are rescheduled for that same week.

 Please review the application instructions below before applying.

 ATDP evaluates applications on an ongoing basis in the order they are received, beginning when an application is marked complete.
 The earlier you submit a complete application, the better your chances at receiving placement into your preferred course!